TiagoF99/dataScience/README.md

 K-Means (Partition Based): Used for medium and large sized data sets.
 Group
         specific features into clusters (bucket).
 Use numerical data to bucket users.
+Agglomerative algorithm (Hierarical clustering): used for small data sets usually.
+        1. doesnt require number of clusters to be specified
+        2. east to implement
+        3. long run time